MaxGunter99/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach will list each individual item in an array seperately and .map will give you all of the items in an array all together.

 2. What is the difference between a function and a method?
+A function is a container, it has a list of methods inside of it which can be inherit.

 3. What is closure?
+A closure could be labled as function, or using class.
+It has a bunch of methods inside of it.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+Super gives the inheritance chain access to its functions.kind of like call does.

 ## Project Set up